PREVIOUS: Categories #5

 — one that is pure self-worth, which is not inflated or unrealistic, vs.

-— the other which includes defensive behavior in an unrealistically positive manner.
+— the type that includes defensive responses in an unrealistically self-favorable way.
 It’s this defensiveness that causes negative behaviors.

 (from “Understanding Negative Consequences of High Self-Esteem: The Role of Defensiveness.” ~~ Kathleen Hoffman & Traci Mann)